 There are a number of differences between wet rot and dry rot, but regardless of which type you’re dealing with, the damaged wood needs to be repaired.
 The type of rot that you’re dealing with and the extent of damage will determine your course of action for repair.

-Repairing wet wood rot
+Can wet wood rot be repaired or treated?

 Wet rot is often less damaging than dry rot.
 Typically, when you eliminate the source of moisture, the rot stops spreading.
 Once the moisture is eliminated, applying a fungicide like borax will help ward off fute wet or dry rot.